ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.comfoair/README.md

 ## Using the adapter

 Values of your comfoair should be visible in the 'status' and the 'temperatures' channel.
-Please refres the obects - view after changing the connection mode.
+Please refresh the objects - view after changing the connection mode.

-By setting/changeing values in the 'control' - channel, you control your comfoair ventilation.
-All values in the 'control' - channel have to be set wieth ACK=false to be recognized as commands for the adapter.
+By setting/changing values in the 'control' - channel, you control your comfoair ventilation.
+All values in the 'control' - channel have to be set with ACK=false to be recognized as commands for the adapter.

 Tested on comfoair CA350.

 ## Changelog

+### 1.0.0

+-   offers now the possibility of a direct serial connection besides the connection over IP/LAN.

 ### 0.3.2